normal-computing/pomelo/README.md

 ### Workstream 3: Tooling and Open-Source Development

 Pomelo actively develops a robust, open-source toolchain around DRAMml, focusing on simulation, verification, and test generation.
-Our toolkit integrates Normal Computing’s existing stimulus generators with Fraunhofer IESE’s insights and possibly the DRAMSys simulator for a seamless verification workflow.
+Our toolkit integrates Normal Computing’s existing stimulus generators with community insights and possibly the DRAMSys simulator for a seamless verification workflow.

 **Key Objectives:**
 - Build and debug simulation and verification tooling